electricjones/electricjones.github.io/_posts/2024-04-03-kadoo-data.md

 ```
 <br />

-### Flexability Through Types
+### Flexibility Through Types
 {: .article_subtitle }

 I will start by saying I do not like the term "type" and have toyed with "instance" and "kind" but neither is quite right.
 {: .article_paragraph }

-Flexability happens thanks to "types" which do not have special ids, and are not directly exposed to the public.
-A "type" would be those "fearful fido tests" or "vaccination prodcedure"s.
+Flexibility happens thanks to "types" which do not have special ids, and are not directly exposed to the public.
+A "type" would be those "fearful fido tests" or "vaccination procedure"s.
 They specific type defines the schema that makes that individual instance of a resource unique.
 For example, the "vaccine procedure" type of the `Medical` resource would define data points for the vaccine(s) used, maker, and revaccination date.
 {: .article_paragraph }

 Building onto our Behavior Resource, a type may look like: